The European System

 - The European Union was preceded by the European Coal and Steel Community established by the Treaty of Paris in 1951.
 Then in 1957, there was the establishment of the European Economic Community (EEC) and the European Atomic Energy Community (Euratom) by the Treaty of Rome, officially known as the Treaty establishing the European Economic Community (TEEC).
 Subsequently, in 1959, the European Free Trade Association was established by the UK.

 - Crucially, in 1963, the Court of Justice of the European Union [CJEU] issues its ruling in the case of NV Algemene Transport- en ExpeditieOnderneming van Gend& Loos v Netherlands Inland Revenue Administration.
 In substance, this ruling states that nationals of member states can invoke European Community law before their own respective national courts.

-- An even further development in the history of the EU occurs in 1964 in the Costa In summary, the CJEU ruled that European Community Laws trump national laws with which they conflict.
+- An even further development in the history of the EU occurs in the 1964 case of Flamino Costa v.
+ENEL.
+In summer the CJEU ruled that Community law has primacy over the national laws in member states.